gaschler/bounding-mesh/README.md

 Boundingmesh requires a subset of the dependencies the Robotics Library requires, so the build instructions from there apply to large extent.

-### Extras

-Besides the main command-line tool, additional exectuables provide access to other capabilities of the boundingmesh library.

 ### Static Library